Charov has been working in science education, communication, and environmental protection for nearly 20 years.

 As chairman of the Wells Reserve and president of Laudholm Trust, Charov oversees fundraising, communications, and marketing for the Wells Reserve, interacting with donors and business partners, increasing membership, evangelizing the mission of the Reserve, working with Wells Reserve staff, and coordinating the Trust’s signature events such as the Laudholm Nature Crafts Festival, concerts, and other public-facing projects.

 A husband of one and father of two, Charov is no stranger to Maine.
 He spent his childhood summers exploring the tide pools, pines, and breakwaters of Peaks Island in Casco Bay.

 What is your choice of mascot for Wells Reserve and why?

 The Northern Mockingbird, my first feathered friend here at the Reserve, continually attempting to make itself known in many different ways.
 Not a shy one is my spirit animal.

 What is your favorite place at Wells Reserve?

-The bench at the top of the hill near the flagpole — the best long view there is, especially for someone who'd been staring at the canyons of New York City for too many years.
+The bench at the top of the hill near the flagpole — the best long view there is in York County, Maine.